Top- Rate Pedestrian-Car Accident Lawyers

 Avoiding Pedestrian Accidents and Getting Help When You Have Been Injured in a Pedestrian Accident

 The best way to avoid pedestrian is to always drive defensively and to pay particular attention to young children and older adults who could be less aware of the drivers around them.
 If you’ve been the victim of a pedestrian-car accident, you likely have serious, even life-threatening injuries which can takes months or even years to completely heal.
 It is important that you contact a Virginia personal injury attorney from Tronfeld, West & Durrett who has experience dealing with pedestrian accidents.
+We have offices conveniently located in your neighborhood, whether you are in Richmond, Petersburg, Chesterfield or Mechanicsville.
 You need an advocate in your corner, and we will be that advocate, allowing you to heal while we focus on obtaining compensation on your behalf.
 Contact us at (804) 358-6741 today.